Audarth/excel-lib/README.md

 	return excel-lib:load-report-template-file($REPORT_FILE, $COLLECTIONS);

+note the following:

-note the `$REPORT_FILE` variable that refers to the location of the template file
+-  The `$REPORT_FILE` variable that refers to the location of the template file on your system
+-  The `$COLLECTIONS` variable that will be the collections assigned to the template file as well as the decomposed ooxml files ingested into marklogic

 #####Generate Data